 Houston Fibroids Logo

 Are fibroids dangerous?
 These muscular tumors form in your uterus and aren't inherently bad for you.
 Yet, for many women, they cause disruptive symptoms, including heavy periods, pelvic pain and painful intercourse, just to name a few.
 Even worse?
-New evidence suggests that they can increase your risk for Deep vein thrombosis (DVT).
-And since that can be a life-threatening condition, it's worth paying serious attention to your fibroids.
+New evidence suggests that they can increase your risk for Deep vein thrombosis (DVT) as well as death before the age of 70.
+As such, it's worth paying serious attention to your fibroids.

 These are common, non-cancerous tumors that range in size from 1mm to over 8cm in diameter or more.
 They're formed from smooth muscle cells and fibrous connective tissue, and can develop inside or outside your uterus.